Available with:

 Irish Nationals living in the UK or ROI are treated as Home students for Tuition Fee Purposes.

-Students are currently required to purchase a lab induction pack with a lab coat and other required equipment.
-The current price is £30.00 but may be subject to price increases depending on purchase costs.
+• All students carrying out laboratory work will be required to purchase a lab induction pack with a lab coat and other required equipment.
+The current price is £30.00, but this may be subject to price increases depending on purchase costs.
+Second-hand packs at a slightly lower price are subject to availability.

-If you are living away from home during your time at university, you will need to cover costs such as accommodation, food, travel and bills.
+• If you are living away from home during your time at university, you will need to cover costs such as accommodation, food, travel and bills.

 Your Future Career